-You’ll need a Phillips-head screwdriver, some cotton swabs, some 91% isopropyl alcohol, and some kind of silicone lubricant with PTFE (also known as the brand name Teflon).
+You’ll need a Phillips-head screwdriver, some cotton swabs, some 91% isopropyl alcohol, and some kind of silicone lubricant with PTFE (also known as the brand name Teflon), or lithium grease.
 Cleaning and lubricating a drive will frequently bring a balky drive back to life, and keep a functioning drive functioning well.
 Today’s better lubricants will cause the drive to operate more quietly than it did when it was new.

 Silicone lubricant is ideal because it doesn’t gum up and collect dust.
 The drive rails don’t have to be super slick, they just need to let the drive head assembly glide freely.
 After the carrier evaporates, it leaves behind a surface that’s slick enough, but won’t gum up and won’t collect dust.

 Usually you’ll need to remove the drive from the case to clean it, unless your drive is in the top bay and the bay is really open.

 Also, keep a camera handy (your phone will do).
 Snap pictures as you’re disassembling and working on the drive.
 It can help in troubleshooting later, if there are any loose connections inside, whether it was you or the last person who worked on it who unplugged stuff.
 If the drive misbehaves, pull out the pictures and look for loose wires.
 Ask me how I know this trick.

 Cleaning the edge connector

 The first order of business is cleaning the edge connector.
 Even if it looks clean, it’s probably filthy.
 If it’s green and corroded, polish it with some metal polish or a U.S. dollar bill.
 Yes, a U.S. dollar bill is abrasive enough to remove corrosion but not harm the metal.